JosephMumo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints every line from output
+script to add two numbers